htcni/unity-save-system/README.md

 # Unity Save System
 A simple unity save system to save data to a file.
-We can store data in key-value format, similar to PlayerPerfs but a bit more flexible system.
+It store data in key-value format, similar to PlayerPerfs but a bit more flexible way.

 ### Dependencies